Transfer Day

 Transfer Day is a holiday celebrated in the U.S. Virgin Islands on March 31.
 It marks the transfer of the islands from Denmark to the United States that took place in 1917.
 The islands were initially held by various European countries, and were under the sole control of Denmark by 1754.
 Transfer Day could have taken place years earlier, but due to the construction and funding of the Panama Canal, the United States Senate rejected negotiations.
-Following war-induced money shortages and the potential German invasion of Denmark, both sides found the exchange mutually beneficial.
+Following war-induced money shortages and the potential German invasion of Denmark, both sides found the exchange mutually beneficial and ratified the Treaty of the Danish West Indies.
 Transfer Day is now celebrated on the islands in various ways, including parades, parties, and reenactments of the original Transfer Day.

 Danish control

 The first Westerner to land in the Virgin Islands was Christopher Columbus in 1493.
 Several European countries subsequently held the Virgin Islands, including France, Britain, Spain and lastly Denmark.

 After gaining full control of the islands via a 1754 purchase from the Danish West Indian Company, the Danish established the local sugar industry, which relied upon slave labour.
 When the sugar industry became less profitable, the Danish West Indies continued throughout the 19th century to enjoy a commercial boom as a free port and as a coaling station for sailing vessels and paddle steamers.

 At the time of the US purchase of the Danish West Indies in 1917, the colony did not include Water Island, which had been sold by Denmark to the East Asiatic Company, a private shipping company, in 1905.
 The company sold the island to the United States in 1944, during the German occupation of Denmark.
 The federal government then used the island for military purposes until 1950, before finally transferring it to the territorial government in 1996.